Skip to content

 ACT Prep

 ACT Prep prepares high school students for the ACT using a combination of ACT prep books and practice tests.
 Volunteers here have taken the ACT and are accustomed to standardized test-taking.
-Locations at the SLC Public Libraries: Marmalade on Thursday afternoons and Day Riverside on Saturday Mornings.
+Locations at the SLC Public Libraries: Marmalade and Foothill branches.

-Palmer Court Kids Book Club is an event held for the kids at Palmer Court homeless shelter.
-This event involves playing with the kids, doing crafts, and even reading to them.
+Road Home Literacy Night is a program held for the kids at Palmer Court homeless shelter.
+This program involves playing with the kids, doing crafts, and even reading to them.

 The Children's Center provides comprehensive mental health care to enhance the emotional well-being of toddlers, preschoolers, and their families.
 Volunteers are required to commit to 1 three-hour shift per week, located in West Valley